healthchecks/healthchecks/templates/docs/api.md

 `GET SITE_ROOT/api/v3/status/`

-Runs a simple datavase query and returns HTTP 200 if the query completes successfully.
+Runs a test query and returns HTTP 200 if the query completes successfully.
 Use this endpoint to monitor the uptime of your Healthchecks instance with an external uptime monitoring system.